-712.2 Copyrightable Authorship in Serials
+712.2(A) Copyrightable Authorship in Serials

-Most Serials are considered collective works, because they typically contain "a number of contributions, constituting separate and independent works in themselves, [that] are assembled into a collective whole."
+Most serials are collective works, because they typically contain "a number of contributions, constituting separate and independent works in themselves, [that] are assembled into a collective whole."
 17 U.S.C. § 101 (definition of "collective work").
-As such, theyserials typically contain two different types of authorship:
+As such, they typically contain two different types of authorship:

-- The authorship in the compilation, which may involve selecting, coordinating, and/or arranging a number of separate and independent works within the various contributions to the serial as a whole, and/or editing, annotating, and/or revising the contributions or the serial as a whole. - The authorship in the separate and independent works that have been included withinin the serial, which may contain literary expression and/or artistic expression.
+- The authorship in the compilation, which may involve selecting, coordinating, and/or arranging a number of separate and independent works within the serial as a whole, and/or revising the serial as a whole. - The authorship in the separate and independent works that have been included within the serial, which may contain literary expression and/or artistic expression.

-As with any other type of collective work, an applicant may register a serial together with the separate and independent works contained therein, (i) if the claimant ownsserial and the contributions were created by the same author and/or if the copyright in the serial and the contributions, and (ii) if those contributions are owned by the copyright claimant have not been previously published or registered.
-In no case may the claimant register a contribution that is in the public domain..
+As with any other type of collective work, an applicant may register a serial together with the separate and independent works contained therein, (i) if the claimant owns the copyright in the serial and the contributions, and (ii) if those contributions have not been previously published or registered.
+In no case may the claimant register a contribution that is in the public domain.